Caribbean Private Island Hotel Light Storage Microgrid Project

 The Energy Nightmare of Paradise Island

-1. Sky-high electricity costs: Diesel power generation costs up to 0.45 per kWh, with annual energy expenditures exceeding 1.8 million.
+1. Sky-high electricity costs: The cost of diesel power generation reaches 0.45 per kWh, with annual energy expenditures exceeding 1.8 million.

-2. Ecological Crisis: Diesel leaks repeatedly pollute coral reefs, Tripadvisor environmental rating is only 2.1 stars.
+2. Ecological Crisis: Diesel leaks repeatedly pollute coral reefs, Tripadvisor environmental rating only 2.1 stars

-3. Experience Collapse: Generator vibrations cause temperature fluctuations in the high-end wine cellar, leading to complaints from Michelin chefs.
+3. Experience Collapse: Generator vibrations cause temperature fluctuations in high-end wine cellars, leading to complaints from Michelin chefs.

 Solution: